dgaydukov/cert-aws/sa/files/sa.md

 ebs encryption:
 * you can encrypt your volume using KMS (if you don't have any CMK then default `aws/ebs` key would be used)
 * encryption happens on servers that host ec2, so data-at-rest & data-in-transit (between ec2 and attached ebs) are encrypted
+    * data-in-transit encrypted, cause data first encrypted on ec2 & then sent to ebs over network as encrypted
 * you can attach both encrypted & unencrypted volumes to same ec2 simultaneously
 * volume encrypted by data key, data key encrypted with CMK and stored on same disk.
 On decryption first data key decrypted, than all data decrypted by data key
 * encryption handled by hypervisor, plaintext data key stored in hypervisor memory to run encrypt I/O to ebs
-* so you can delete kms key, and as long as ec2 is running it would have no effect.
-Yet if you stop it and try to start you would fail, cause no key found to decrypt data keys
+* so you can delete kms key, and as long as ec2 is running it would have no effect (cause plaintext data key stored in memory).
+Yet if you stop it and try to start you would fail, cause data key would need to be decrypted by CMK which is deleted

 ###### EC2 Instance Store
 Similar to EBS, but located on the same machine as EC2 (EBS connected through network), available only during lifetime of EC2.
 So it's not durable, once EC2 instance stop/restart/fail all data would be lost.
 It's not available for all ec2 types, only for [some of them](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/InstanceStorage.html#instance-store-volumes)
-You still have to use at lease 1 EBS + additional instance store.
+You still have to use at least 1 EBS + additional instance store.
 For some types you can select to remove instance store, but ebs should be present always.
 There are a few limitations compared to ebs:
 * you can't create ec2 with only ephemeral storage without ebs
 * differ from EBS cause it's directly attach to machine (ebs connected via network), so it provides lowest latency